sacherjj/CasperLabs/DEVELOPER.md

 ./client/target/universal/stage/bin/client --host 127.0.0.1 --port 40401 propose
 ```

-For the demo purposes we have to propose contracts separately because second contract (`call-hello-name`) won't see the changes (in practice it won't be able to call `store-hello-world` contract) from the previous deploy.
+For the demo purposes we have to propose contracts separately because second contract (`hello-name/call`) won't see the changes (in practice it won't be able to call `hello-name/define` contract) from the previous deploy.

 ## Information for developers
 Assure prerequisites shown above are met.